website-devfuria/devfuria.com.br/linux/vbox-guest-additions/index.md

     # yum update

-Instale os headers do kernel, se não você verá a seguinte menssagem de erro [The headers for the current running kernel were not found](../vbox-headers-for-the-current-running-kernel-were-not-found/ "The headers for the current running kernel were not found")
+Instale os headers do kernel, se não você verá a seguinte mensagem de erro [The headers for the current running kernel were not found](../vbox-headers-for-the-current-running-kernel-were-not-found/ "The headers for the current running kernel were not found")

     # yum install kernel-devel

-Instale também o GCC (compilador da GNU), se não você verá a seguinte menssagem de erro __"The gcc utility was not found"__.
+Instale também o GCC (compilador da GNU), se não você verá a seguinte mensagem de erro __"The gcc utility was not found"__.

     # yum install gcc